LukasWoodtli/WebPage/pelican/content/object_databases.md

             - Changes from clients merged to central server
             - Other clients updated to reflect changes
             - Transactionally of on a periodic basis
-            - Typically if subscribers are occasionaly offline
+            - Typically if subscribers are occasionally offline
 - Replication System
     - Separated from db4o core
     - uni- or bidirectional replication